gnebbia/vim_notes/README.md

-`:s/pattern1/pattern2/g`      "performs a substitution on current line for all occurrences `:%s/pattern1/pattern2/g`     "performs a substitution on current buffer for all occurrences `:%s/\%Vpattern1/pattern2/g`  "performs a substitution on current visual selection
+`:s/pattern1/pattern2/g`      "performs a substitution on current line for all occurrences `:%s/pattern1/pattern2/g`     "performs a substitution on current buffer for all occurrences `:%s/\%Vpattern1/pattern2/g`  "performs a substitution on current visual selection `:%! <command>`               "performs substitution of the entire buffer with
+                              "the output of command

 We can also use offsets: